fortinmike/Collector/README.md

 - A safe (prefixed) set of category methods on NSArray.
 - Fully tested (using the awesome [Kiwi](https://github.com/kiwi-bdd/Kiwi) library).
 Take a look at the tests for simple usage examples.
-- Fully documented (method summaries are displayed when auto-complete is activated in Xcode 5+).
+- Fully documented (method summaries are displayed when auto-complete is triggered in Xcode 5+).

 ## Overview